Mixed Anxiety and Depressive Disorder: Type 3 Anxiety/Depression

 Traditional psychiatry continues to diagnose and treat people with anxiety and depression in a cookie-cutter fashion.
 Share on X

-Only one-third of people with depression respond fully to treatment with antidepressants, according to a 2014 study.
-And anti-anxiety pills, known as benzodiazepines, may be helpful in the short-term, but they can lead to long-term problems, including reduced brain activity, addiction, and memory loss.
+However, only one-third of people with depression respond fully to treatment with antidepressants, according to a randomized controlled trial.
+And anti-anxiety pills, known as benzodiazepines, may be helpful in the short term, but they can lead to long-term problems, including reduced brain activity, addiction, and memory loss.

-Part of the reason for so many treatment failures is because conventional psychiatry doesn’t look at the organ it treats—the brain.
-The brain SPECT imaging work at Amen Clinics, which has the world’s largest database of functional brain scans related to behavior (over 160,000 scans from 155 countries), has identified 7 brain patterns associated with anxiety and depression.
+The brain SPECT imaging work at Amen Clinics, which has the world’s largest database of functional brain scans related to behavior (over 250,000 scans from 155 countries), has identified seven brain patterns associated with anxiety and depression.
 Each type needs its own treatment protocol.

 This blog series will explore each type, including the common symptoms, brain SPECT findings, and effective interventions.

-People with this type have a mix of anxiety symptoms and depression symptoms.
-One type may predominate at any point in time, but both symptom clusters are present on a regular basis.
+Individuals with mixed anxiety and depressive disorder experience a blend of anxiety and depression symptoms, which may vary in intensity but are persistently present.
+One type may predominate at any point in time, but both symptom clusters are present regularly.

 Anxiety symptoms include: